lime-rt/lime/doc/usermanual.rst

     (string) par->moldatfile[i] (optional)

 Path to the i’th molecular data file.
-Molecular data files contains the energy states, Einstein coefficients, and collisional rates which are needed by LIME to solve the excitation.
-These files need to conform to the standard of the LAMDA database (http://www.strw.leidenuniv.nl/~moldata).
+Molecular data files contain the energy states, Einstein coefficients, and collisional rates which are needed by LIME to solve the excitation.
+These files must conform to the standard of the LAMDA database (http://www.strw.leidenuniv.nl/~moldata).
 Data files can be downloaded from the LAMDA database but from LIME version 1.23, LIME can also